magicDGS/dev-setup/docs/src/content/docs/tool/vscode.md

 - Activate synchronization with the github account
 - Font: "FiraCode Nerd Font" as main font, with ligatures ON.
 - Format On Save: ON
+- Terminal: Use PowerShell7 as external shell
+- `terminal.integrated.defaultProfile.windows`: set integrated terminal to PowerShell (v7) on the Windows profile

 ## Extensions